jgrocha/geopublic/README.md

 ```

 One language package should be installed.
 PostgreSQL will not create the initial database cluster without any language installed.
-Install this packege or others for different languages.
+Install this package or others for different languages.

 ```bash
 sudo apt-get install language-pack-pt